trajano/docker-volume-plugins/s3fs-volume-plugin/README.md

         driver: s3fs
         name: "bucket/subdir"

-The `volumes.x.name` specifies the volume and optionally a subdirectory mount.
-The value of `name` will be used as the `--volfile-id` and `--subdir-mount`.
+The `volumes.x.name` specifies the bucket and optionally a subdirectory mount.
+The value of `name` will be used as the `-o bucket=` and `-o servicepath=` in s3fs fuse mount.
 Note that `volumes.x.name` must not start with `/`.

 ### Specify the s3fs driver opts

-This uses the `driver_opts.servers` to define a comma separated list of servers.
+This uses the `driver_opts.servers` to define a comma separated list s3fs options.
 The rules for specifying the volume is the same as the previous section.

-Example in docker-compose.yml assuming the alias was set as `S3Fs`:
+Example in docker-compose.yml assuming the alias was set as `s3fs`:

     volumes:
       sample: